botanoz/burger-management-system/README.md

 4. Execute the SQL script provided in the `Database` folder to set up the database.
 5. Update the `appsettings.cs` file
 6. Build and run the application.

 ## Usage

-- **Customer Login**: Use the provided credentials to log in as a customer and start ordering burgers.
+- **Customer Login**: Use the provided credentials to log in as a customer and start ordering burgers.(username = user , password = user )
-- **Admin Login**: Use the provided admin credentials to access the admin interface and manage the application.
+- **Admin Login**: Use the provided admin credentials to access the admin interface and manage the application.(username = admin , password = admin )

 ## Contribution